brettshollenberger/codecabulary/Partials.md

 		<td><%= event.name %></td>
 		<td><%= event.location %></td>

-3) Make it a partial (Alt P, name it)

-		In this case, I named it "event"
+3) Make it a partial (Alt P, name it).
+In this case, I named it "event."

 4) Change the render line to a hash including the collection option: